The Beauville-Bogomolov class as a characteristic class: Hyperholomorphic sheaves

 \subsection{Projectively $\omega$-stable-hyperholomorphic sheaves}

-The theory of $\omega$-slope-stable $\theta$-twisted reflexive sheaves is incomplete, as the Uhlenbeck-Yau theorem, about the existence of Hermite-Einstein metric, is not available\footnote{See however Proposition \ref{prop-polystability-of-a-very-twisted-sheaf} below, which implies the existence of a Hermite-Einstein metric on $\SheafEnd(E)$, in the special case of a $\theta$-twisted reflexive sheaf $E$, such that the order $r$ of the class $\theta$ is equal to $\rank(E)$.} in this generality.
-Nevertheless, such a metric does exist, when we start with an untwisted $\omega$-slope-stable reflexive sheaf $F$ of rank $r$ and attempt to deform it as a twisted sheaf.

-\begin{defi} Let $F$ be a reflexive $\omega$-slope-stable (untwisted) sheaf of positive rank over $(X,\omega)$.
-We say that $F$ is {\em projectively $\omega$-stable-hyperholomorphic} if, in addition, the sheaf $\SheafEnd(F)$ is $\omega$-polystable hyperholomorphic.
+\begin{defi} Let $F$ be a reflexive $\omega$-slope-stable (possibly twisted) sheaf of positive rank over $(X,\omega)$.
+We say that $F$ is {\em projectively $\omega$-stable-hyperholomorphic} if, in addition, the sheaf $\SheafEnd(F)$ is $\omega$-polystable-hyperholomorphic.
 A reflexive $\omega$-slope-polystable sheaf is {\em projectively $\omega$-polystable-hyperholomorphic}, if it is a direct sum of projectively $\omega$-stable-hyperholomorphic sheaves. \end{defi}

 \hide{ \begin{rem} The two form $\lambda_t$ above is $\bar{\partial}$-closed and $\left(\frac{r\sqrt{-1}}{2\pi}\right)\lambda_t$, with $r=\rank(F)$, represents the projection of $c_1(F)$ to $H^{0,2}(X_t)$, since $\bar{\partial}_t^2$ is the $(0,2)$-part of the curvature form of $\nabla$ with respect to the complex structure $I_t$ of $X_t$. \end{rem} }